Cardinal-Cryptography/AlephBFT/docs/src/aleph_bft_api.md

 #### 3.2.2 State Machine Replication (Standalone Blockchain).

 Suppose the set of `N` nodes would like to implement State Machine Replication, so roughly speaking, a blockchain.
 Each of the nodes keeps a local transaction pool: transactions it received from users, and the goal is to keep producing blocks with transactions, or in other words produce a linear ordering of these transactions.
-As previously, we demonstrate how one should go about implementing the `DataIO` object for this application.
+As previously, we demonstrate how one should go about implementing the `DataProvider` and `FinalizationProvider` objects for this application.

 First of all, `Data` in this case is `Vec<Transaction>`, i.e., a list of transactions.